SD2E/python-datacatalog/docs/index.rst

 SD2 Data Catalog
 ================

-If you primarily need to query and fetch information from the Data Catalog, the **End User** section should contain what you need to know.
-If you're building scripted solutions atop Data Catalog, the **Developer** section is aimed at you (but make sure to skim the other section first).
+If you primarily need to query and fetch information from the Data Catalog, the **End Users** is a good place to start.
+If you're building scripted solutions atop Data Catalog, the **Developer** section will be helpful to you.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
-   :caption: End User
+   :caption: End Users

    user.rst
    howto/index.rst